CaptainQuark/redux-sands/README.md

   - The effect-name-key has the usual saga-generator as child.

 #### `add({ ?: })`
 When none of the keys above is provided, it's assumed you're providing a reducer in the shorthand version.
 Therefore, the key describes the reducer name and its child represents the reducer-functions itself.
-This is shortes way possible to add a reducer.
+This is shortest way possible to add a reducer.

 > Example: ```.add({ update: (state, action) => ({...state, ...action}))```